YaduAhuja/Code-Builder/README.md

   * or press `F1` and then Select/Type `Code Builder : Build & Run File`
 * To run code with IO Files :
   * use shortcut `Ctrl+Alt+K`
-  * or press `F1` and then Select/Type `Code Builder : Build and Run File with IO Files`
+  * or press `F1` and then Select/Type `Code Builder : Build & Run File with IO Files`
 * To Stop Build :
   * use shortcut `Ctrl+Alt+J`
   * or press `F1` and then Select/Type `Code Builder : Stop Build`